Over the Rainbow birthday party

 A birthday in lockdown wasn’t the original plan, but you guys know me by now – a pandemic wasn’t ever going to stop us from having an amazing day.
-I set myself the goal of making it look like a unicorn threw up and I think we can safely say “mission accomplished!“
+I set myself the goal of making it look like a unicorn threw up at this rainbow themed birthday party and I think we can safely say “mission accomplished!“

 When it comes to party planning for us there’s always a few important elements which include: decorations, activities, food, cake and goody bags.
 Even though the only children were Arlo and his cousins I wanted to bring the same vibes this year.

-My theme was “over the rainbow” to fit in with all of the different lockdown activities we have been doing and so it was fairly easy to use Pinterest for ideas and then amazon to search for rainbow party decorations.
+My theme was “over the rainbow” to fit in with all of the different lockdown activities we had been doing and so it was fairly easy to use Pinterest for ideas and then amazon to search for rainbow party decorations.
 Getting everything prepared the night before!
+Including blowing up balloons for a rainbow arch.

-I bought a DIY balloon arch kit, paper Pom poms, lanterns and fans which were all simple enough to set up and create awesome splashes of colour throughout the garden, really effective decorations, the colours of which can be adjusted to suit almost any theme.
+I bought a DIY balloon arch kit along with paper Pom poms, lanterns and fans which were all simple enough to set up and created awesome splashes of colour throughout the garden.
+Hanging everything up wherever there was a free branch of bare space made for really effective decorations, the colours of all of these items can be changed to suit almost any theme.
+My top tip is to use paperclips on the fans because you can then fold them away and save them to use another time.

-I also created my own crepe paper streamer decoration using a hula hoop…. which I’ll write a step by step instruction blog about!
+I also created my own crepe paper streamer decoration using a hula hoop.
+Tying paper stremers all around the hoop before dangling it from the washing line.
+I had planned to pin the ends to the trees and fence to make a faux marquee of sorts, but Arlo enjoyed running underneath it so I left it as it was.
 All in all I think I spent about £60 on decorations – most of which have been stored away to be re-used for future celebrations.

 When it comes to food…. a party has to have picky bits but with children you never want to go too crazy….
-We had a rainbow platter of fruit and another of crudités with a hummus dip – plus a few bowls of crisps and savoury snacks all laid out on a bright table cloth with a splash of confetti.
+We had a rainbow platter of fruit with melon, orange, pineapple, grapes, strawberries and blueberries creating a colourful array.
+Plus another platter of crudités with a hummus dip – with a few bowls of crisps and savoury snacks.
+Of course this was only catering for four children but could easily be upscaled for larger guest lists.
+Having everything laid out on a bright table cloth with a splash of confetti made sure it complimented the rainbow bithday party theme.
 Arlo started helping himself before the party even started!

 As our gathering was small one I also prepared a huge batch of bolognese on the morning of the party and we also ate this too.
-Normally I wouldn’t do this for a party, I prefer to go for rice salads and chicken wings which can all be prepared in advance and served cold, but pasta is one of Arlo’s favourite meals.
+Normally I wouldn’t do this for a party, I prefer to go for rice salads and chicken wings which can all be prepared in advance and served cold, but pasta is one of Arlo’s favourite meals, and after a long lockdown he deserved a treat.
+I added all the bell pepper colours I could to stay in theme.

 In addition I also decided to call on another local business and book in a visit from the ice cream van…. not just any ice cream van either – Loppys creates the most decadent desserts and has fabulous packages/bundles – I think I was more excited about this than anyone – and Lincoln, bless him, managed to hobble out on his Zimmer frame to join us!
-I pre ordered everyone’s flavours in the morning and the van arrived to serve us our ice cream trays, a giant bag of pick and mix and mixed flavour slushes for the kids.
+I pre ordered everyone’s flavours in the morning and the van arrived to serve us our ice cream trays, a giant bag of pick and mix and mixed flavour slushies for the kids.
 I’ve never seen their eyes so wide before!
 A lovely little treat and so if you’re local to Birmingham I highly recommend checking them out!
+Alternatively you could easily create an ice cream toppings station with all manner of sweets and treats to match your party theme.

-Arlo had a candy land tub, which was drenched in coloured sugar, loaded with sweets and then topped with a fabulous lolly – I don’t think he’s ever had so many E numbers – the sugar in this gave the kids the energy to really enjoy the activities I had planned.
+Arlo had a candy land tub, which was drenched in coloured sugar, loaded with sweets and then topped with a fabulous lolly – I don’t think he’s ever had so many E numbers – the sugar in this gave the kids the energy to really enjoy the activities I had planned for this rainbow birthday party.

 Lincoln with his broken leg in a plaster cast was designated as the keeper of bugs by the others who made sure to include him which was lovely to see.
 They kept coming back to this all day!